MicrosoftDocs/memdocs/memdocs/intune/user-help/unenroll-your-device-from-intune-android.md

 ROBOTS:
 #audience:

-ms.reviewer: arnab
+ms.reviewer: esalter
 ms.suite: ems
 #ms.tgt_pltfrm:
 ms.custom: intune-enduser
 ms.collection:
 ---

-# Remove Android device from Intune
+# Remove device from Company Portal for Android

-Remove an enrolled Android device so that it's no longer managed by your organization.
+Remove an enrolled device so that it's no longer managed by your organization.
 After you remove the device:

 * The device loses access to your organization's internal apps and websites.
 * The device no longer appears in Company Portal.